alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/06-token-authentication.md

 };
 ```

-> The login interceptor usage of `createServerTokenAuthentication` is the same.
+> The logout interceptor usage of `createServerTokenAuthentication` is the same.

 ## Typescript

-By default, `createClientServerTokenAuthentication` and `createServerTokenAuthentication` are adapted to the `alova/fetch` request adapter, you can only specify the type of `StatesHook`, as follows:
+By default, `createClientTokenAuthentication` and `createServerTokenAuthentication` are adapted to the `alova/fetch` request adapter, so you only need to specify the type of `StatesHook`, as follows:

 ```typescript
 // highlight-start